How to Enable Android Auto Developer Mode 2026

 Now that developer mode is active:

-- Tap the three dot menu in the top right corner.
+2. Now you should tap the three dot menu that's, in the top right corner of the Android Auto app.

 You will now see options that were previously hidden.